sipgate/sipgate.io/README.md

 Play
 ----

-Play a given sound file and hangup the call when finished.
+Play a given sound file.
+Afterwards the call is delivered as it would have been without playing the sound file.

 Target    | Description
 --------- | -----------